 I've been intending on writing about this for months now.
 When I returned to graduate school it was primarily to pursue my research interests in psycho-spiritual development.
 However, I found myself quite drawn to the certificate program in Socially Engaged Spirituality despite reservations about relevancy, time, and additional cost.
 Long story short, I followed my intuition and applied for the program.
 Since starting, I've gained a great deal of insight into spirituality and spiritual practice by approaching from this outer form of mysticism, directly connecting inner and outer transformation.
+The program director is Donald Rothberg, who has recently written The Engaged Spiritual Life exploring engaged spirituality from a Buddhist perspective.
+You can also listen to a radio interview with Donald Rothberg on KPFA's Living Room.
+Interview begins about twenty minutes into the program. |

 In my coursework so far, I have not only made connections and gained insight into Gnostic practice, but in the process have developed a theory on psycho-spiritual transformation.
 So, the program has directly benefited what I had thought was an unrelated research interest.
 Score another one for intuition.
 And, yes, Engaged Gnosticism will have its place in the Gnostic Studies program at the Gnosis Institute.